Best Place to Dine in St Augustine

 Catch 27 on Charlotte Street in the historic district serves the freshest, most delicious fish, oysters, crab, shrimp.
 Sit in the pretty courtyard patio, sip artfully concocted drinks and prepare to love the sea specialties!

-Casa Reina is avant garde upscale Mexican and southwest cuisine, on San Marco with a great view from the outdoor patio tables and upper decks.
-Reina is open for dinner, sister restaurant of next door Harry’s.
+Casa Reina is casual upscale Mexican and southwest cuisine, on San Marco with a great view from the outdoor patio tables and upper decks.
+Reina is open for dinner, sister restaurant of next door Harry’s, and River and Fort up the block by the Fort which has an amazing rooftop deck.

 Café Alcazar – Dine in the deep end of Flagler’s 1889 indoor pool!
 Great ambiance and yummy food, often piano music, ideal after a tour of sister hotel Ponce De Leon – now Flagler College.
 Make reservations for the Café and the Flagler tour, also the Lightner Museum in the Alcazar.

-Collage Artful Global Dining on Hypolita is a must, extraordinary food beautifully prepared and presented, romantic interior dining space, excellent service.
+Collage Artful Global Dining on Hypolita is serves extraordinary food beautifully prepared and presented, romantic interior dining space, excellent service, its pricey.
 Reserve far in advance, no kids, this is special occasion dining.

-Drunken Horse on Charlotte is tres bien for classic French bistro fare… excellent wines,top service, and French Onion Soup, Beef Bourgignon, Croque Monsieur, and many other delightful Continental bits in this cozy spot, emerged from her sister restaurant in NYC.
+Drunken Horse on Charlotte is trés bien for classic French bistro fare… excellent wines, gracious service, French Onion Soup, Beef Bourgignon, Croque Monsieur, and many other delightful Continental dishes in this cozy spot, walk-in only.

-Raintree has a fun diverse menu and full bar, fresh seafood and plentiful portions, ask for outside gazebo seating away from San Marco Ave.
+Raintree has a fun diverse menu and full bar, fresh seafood and plentiful portions, ask for outside gazebo seating away from San Marco Ave, free parking out back.

 Just beyond town: